MJ is not like any other jukebox musical based on

 Opening and bang"Who's Bad" |

-Opening, the audience waited with the dancers on the rehearsal set of the Dangerous Tour.
+Opening, the audience waits with the dancers on the rehearsal set of the Dangerous Tour.
 Jackson (Jamaal Fields-Green) arrives with a bang.
 The music “Bad” blasts, his leg kicks, synchronised group dancing starts and on target vocals give us the “King of Pop.”
 Everyone in the audience clapped.
 I felt a twang of nostalgia.

 MJ focus on the creation of the 1992 Dangerous Tour and